Does God care whether we people marry and have children?

 Economists agree on the benefits of free trade

 Who could possibly disagree with free trade?
 Well, many people on the left do.
 But economists across the spectrum of ideology (university and private sector and public sector) agree on the benefits of free trade.

 Here is the list, together with the percentage of economists who agree:

-Democrat economic policies don’t work because they are making policies that are based on economic myths.
+Socialist economic policies don’t work because they are making policies that are based on economic myths.
 We know that these myths are myths because of economics is a mathematical science, and because we have tried good and bad policies in different times and places.
 We have calculations and we have experience to know what works and what doesn’t work.
 If you want to help the poor, you have to respect what economists know about how wealth is created.
 The solution is not to “spread the wealth around”, it’s to encourage people to create more wealth by inventing things that people freely choose to buy.

 If you made it this far, I have a fabulous parody video about the perils of tariffs and the benefits of free trade, made by Remy.
 He’s a libertarian, but that just means we don’t listen to him about foreign policy and morality.
 Only fiscal policy.